Kalinka Duo: Russian balalaika and bayan (Russian accordion) from Austin, TX

-On Saturday, August 26, 2006 at 3 PM in the Festival Concert Hall on Festival Hill, State Highway 237 at Jaster Road, Ruon Top Texas, The Festival-Institute presents the Russian folk duo Kalinka- Sergey Vashchenko and Vladimir Kaliazine, with folk dancers Oksana Chernyuk and Viorel Balan.
+On Saturday, August 26th, 2006 Russian balalaika and bayan Kalinka Duo from Austin, Texas performed at the Festival Concert Hall on Festival Hill, State Highway 237 at Jaster Road, Ruon Top.
+Texas.
+The Festival-Institute presented the Russian folk duo Kalinka - Sergey Vashchenko (balalaika) and Vladimir Kaliazine (bayan), with folk dancers Oksana Chernyuk and Viorel Balan.

-Balalaika virtuoso Sergey Vashchenko, Vladimir Kaliazine and Russian folk duo KALINKA (Bayan and Balalaika)
+Balalaika virtuoso Sergey Vashchenko, Vladimir Kaliazine and Russian folk duo KALINKA (Bayan and balalaika)

 are in business for about 35 years, including ten years in Texas, USA.